KosinskiLab/mosaic/docs/tutorial/quickstart.rst

    :width: 60%
    :align: center

-   Import Parameters dialog showing scale, offset, and sampling rate options.
+   Data import dialog showing scale, offset, and sampling rate options.

-4. Click **OK** to load the data.
+4. Click **Accept** to load the data.

 Your data will appear in the 3D viewport and be listed in the **Object Browser** panel on the right.